Stephen Feber

 • Exhibition development at Sudbury Hall, including the design and installation of the ‘Just Playing’ interactive exhibition about the psychology of children’s play

-• Kensington Palace, Diana: a Princess Remembered - an exhibition to mark the tenth anniversary of her death shown in all public spaces at K.P.
+• Kensington Palace, Diana: a Princess Remembered - an exhibition to mark the tenth anniversary of her death, shown in all public spaces at K.P.

 • London Transport Museum, Strategy planning for a city futures exhibition.
 Creative brief and direction for the Sense and the City exhibition as Curator of the Future, with the Royal College of Art, London University and MIT, Boston

-• Jersey Heritage, two painting exhibitions (including the Battle of Jersey), an archaeology exhibition, the Story of Jersey main interpretation film.
+• Jersey Heritage, two painting exhibitions (including the Battle of Jersey), an archaeology exhibition, and the Story of Jersey main interpretation film.
 Producing and directing four films about food in the island.

 Public Engagement, Volunteers and Civil Society

 Sudbury Hall in the 1980s was a small local museum, and we developed a range of workshops, events and exhibitions in close connection with local people.
 The exhibition ideas and education programmes for Eureka! were created through community engagement workshops.
 My direct experience with volunteers is developing the Friends group at Quarry Bank Mill in the days when it was an independent trust.
 In many ways, it is an exemplar with deep roots in the local community.
 We ran many local engagement events for Magna and Heartlands, testing ideas and refining designs.
-The Leamington Spa project was (see Coin Street in the project list below) a community social enterprise.
+The Leamington Spa project (see Coin Street in the project list below) was a community social enterprise.
 I did a pioneering social capital mapping project in three Dearne Valley former pit villages for Yorkshire Forward in 2006.
 From this, I sprang the Connected Communities project at the RSA, where I am a fellow.

 Other Points